 A personal website featuring global warming, links, information, and activism on the world wide web.

-John is a blogger, environmental advocate, and vegan lifestyle & fitness consultant based in Raleigh, North Carolina.
+John is an environmental advocate, and vegan lifestyle & fitness blogger based in Raleigh, North Carolina.

 To follow John on Facebook:

-Get updates on upcoming articles, travel, as well as fitness & lifestyle tips: follow me for more recipes! 😉
+Get updates on upcoming articles, eco-travel, and fitness & lifestyle tips.

 References & Resources